 How long does it take to get the Ph.D. degree at SAIGE?

-There have been two PhDs graduated so far.
-Each spent four years in the lab until they graduated, respectively.
-However, they had two years of prior experiences in their PhD programs before joining SAIGE.
+There have been two PhDs graduated so far, who spent four years in the lab until they graduated, respectively.
+However, they had two years of prior experience in their PhD programs before joining SAIGE.